sherpya/odoo-docker-image/README.md

 To build an image compatible with odoo 14.0, you should add `--build-arg DISTRO=bullseye` to your build command.

+## Setting TimeZone

+The image is preconfigured to setup Linux TimeZone to `Europe/Rome` (since I'm italian).
+You can override this setting by adding e.g. `--build-arg TIMEZONE=Europe/Berlin`.

 ## Getting Started

 1. **Clone Odoo Repository**: First, you need to clone the Odoo repository into a local directory